carpentries-incubator/managing-computational-projects/episodes/02-motivation.md

 The ultimate description of the analysis is to provide all elements necessary for reproducing the analysis (computational reproducibility).
 This includes the data and the code used to analyse it (in a form that can be reused in a different computational environment).

 >In practice, sometimes one may not be able to provide all elements openly (for instance, some medical data cannot be shared openly for privacy reasons) for everyone to be able to reproduce all the results.
 But co-workers (and maybe reviewers) should be able to reproduce the analysis (e.g., on anonymized data).
 >
-{: .testimonial}
+{: .callout}

->The emergence of reproducible reports is another aspect of computer reproducibility.
+The emergence of reproducible reports is another aspect of computer reproducibility.
 Literate programming using Jupyter notebooks, Rmarkdown, stencila or quarto (tools that can usually use Python, R, or Julia) is indeed growing in popularity.
 These tools allow you to show data and analysis side by side, with written explanations and interactive visualisations.
 These outputs can not only be used as blog posts, or lab reports, but can also be published as an enhanced publication, a concept called executable research articles: https://gmaciocci.medium.com/list/the-evolution-of-executable-research-articles-823e42a9fa60
->
-{: .testimonial}

 #### Diversifying research outputs